Sessions

 { "status": "accepted", "session_id": "sess_..." }

-Both sync and async calls go through the same concurrency handling.
-When a new generation request arrives while a previous one is still in-flight, the server cancels the previous generation and starts a fresh one.
-This ensures the model always sees the complete, up-to-date message history:
+When a new generation request arrives while a previous one is still in-flight, the server cancels the previous generation and starts a fresh one so the model always sees the complete, up-to-date message history.

 Webhook Events